 Prince Alfred, the second son of Queen Victoria, was guest of honour at a sailors picnic at Contarf Beach on 12th March 1868.
 Henry O’Farrell, an Irishman who may have been anti-Royal but more probably a bit mad, jumped out of the crowd and shot Prince Alfred in the back.
 Luckily for the Prince the rubber braces he was wearing to hold his trousers up deflected the bullet and he survived.
 Poor old Henry wasn’t so lucky and was hanged.

 Governor Phillip wanted to learn as much as possible from the Aboriginal people of New South Wales and found a staunch ally in Bennelong.
 A young man of 24 years born around North Harbour, Bennelong had never seen a boat larger than a small canoe when the First Fleet arrived in 1788.
 Five years later he would accompany Phillip back to England and meet King George before returning home.
 A round trip of 16,000km (10,000 miles) taking 2 years and 10 months; 18 months of which were on ships.

 Try and imagine what the Cammeraigal Aboriginal people were thinking as they carved these boomerang and animal shapes into the stone over one thousand years ago.
 Perched high atop this sublime waterway with views into the open ocean, is this ritualistic engraving of a fish really just about a fish?
 Is the kangaroo a depiction of a food source or a totem of a Dreaming Ancestor who created and then traveled the land during creation?

 Manly Scenic Walkway is a one way track.
 It can be walked in either direction, although these track notes are written from The Spit to Manly, walking west to east.
-With this in mind, the track starts at the southern end of Spit Bridge, and can be approached from either side of the road.
+The track starts at the northern end of Spit Bridge, and can be approached from either side of the road.
 There is parking and bus stops on both sides; if you come from the city you will be on the western side.
 If approaching from Manly, the eastern side.
 The walk finishes at Manly Wharf.